-Adding trees to the landscape provides nesting places for songbirds, and fruit trees, such as cherry and mulberry, provide an additional food source for the birds.
+Adding trees to the landscape provides nesting places for songbirds, and fruit trees, such as cherry and mulberry, provide an additional food source for birds.
 Birds naturally prefer taller trees with protective boughs and branches for nesting.
-Still, if you’re not ready to shell out the $1,500 to $3,000 it costs to plant a large tree (over 15 feet tall), opt for a smaller, fast-growing tree, such as Thuja Green Giant, which costs under $20 for a 1- to 2-foot specimen that will grow quickly into a tall tree that birds will enjoy.
+Still, if the approximately $2,420 it costs to plant a large tree (up to 20 feet tall) is too much, homeowners can opt for a smaller, fast-growing tree, such as a Thuja Green Giant, which costs under $20 for a 1- to 2-foot specimen that will grow quickly into a tall tree that birds will enjoy.

 Their excellent air-cleaning benefits offset the cost of planting trees.
 As part of their photosynthesis process, trees absorb pollutants such as carbon dioxide and emit pure oxygen.
 A single large tree can emit enough oxygen for four people for a single day.
-Adding trees to the landscape is an environmentally friendly way to improve the air quality on the planet.
+Adding trees to the landscape is an environmentally friendly way for homeowners to help improve local air quality.

 Every spring, lawn and garden centers are awash in plants and trees that homeowners can purchase, haul home, and plant themselves.
 This is a significant savings over hiring a professional tree-planting company, but it requires knowing how to plant a tree to achieve the best (and healthiest) results.
-Many small trees can be purchased for under $100 at a garden center, but it’s not a deal if the tree doesn’t survive.
+Many small trees can be purchased for under $100 at a garden center, but the price isn’t a deal if the tree doesn’t survive.

-How to Save Money on Cost to Plant a Tree
+How to Save Money on the Cost to Plant a Tree

 Having trees planted can be an expensive prospect—ranging as high as $3,000 to have a large tree planted by a tree-planting company.
-Many homeowners are looking for ways to cut tree-planting costs while still reaping the many benefits of having trees.
+Many homeowners look for ways to cut tree-planting costs while still reaping the many benefits of having trees.

-- Settle for smaller trees.
-While it’s nice to have the instant landscaped effect of large trees, a single smaller tree costs $150 to $300 to have planted.
+- Choose smaller trees.
+While it’s nice to have the instant landscaped effect of large trees, a single smaller tree will have much lower planting costs.

 - DIY the project.
 Many homeowners purchase potted trees online or at garden centers and do the planting themselves.
 Just know that the tree may not live as long as a professionally planted one.

 - Plant multiple trees.
-If you have the trees professionally planted, a landscaping company may offer a break when purchasing numerous trees.
+If the trees are professionally planted, a landscaping company may offer a break when purchasing numerous trees.
 Having five small trees planted costs $300 to $700, which reduces the cost per tree to about $60 to $140.

 Planting trees is an investment in the landscape and a home’s value, but newly planted trees require special care to survive and thrive.
 The following tips can help new trees get off to a healthy start.

 - Install a drip system.
 Immediately after planting a new tree, the landscaper will soak the roots thoroughly with water.
 This is an essential step in encouraging strong root growth during the first few weeks of planting.
-Installing a drip system that can be programmed to irrigate at the base of the new trees will ensure they receive enough water and will cost an average of $410 to $930.
+Homeowners can install a drip system that can be programmed to irrigate at the base of the new trees to ensure they receive enough water.

 While many homeowners opt to purchase and plant their own trees to save money, others prefer having a landscape company or tree-planting company plant the trees for them.
 Before hiring a landscaping or tree-planting company, it pays to ask a few questions.